Internment of Japanese Americans: Towards a consensus

-On the rejection of euphemisms
+On the rejection of the use of euphemisms

 On July 7, 2012, at its annual convention, the National Council of the Japanese American Citizens League unanimously ratified the Power of Words Handbook, calling for the use of "...truthful and accurate terms, and retiring the misleading euphemisms created by the government to cover up the denial of Constitutional and human rights, the force, oppressive conditions, and racism against 120,000 innocent people of Japanese ancestry locked up in America's World War II concentration camps."
 Moreover, Roosevelt himself publicly used the term "concentration camps" without any qualifiers to describe Japanese American incarceration in a press conference in November 1944.

 Comparisons

 The incarceration of Japanese Americans has been compared to the internal deportation of Ethnically Volga German Soviet citizens from the western USSR to Soviet Central Asia.
-As well as the persecutions, expulsions, and dislocations of other ethnic minority groups which also occurred during World War II, both in Europe and Asia.
+As well as the persecutions, expulsions, and dislocations of other ethnic minority groups which occurred in Europe and Asia during World War II.